vipuL2701/Portfolio/README.md

 # self

-Personal content ,deploy your resume and other link in your single page applicaton useing ReactJs.
+Personal content, deploy your resume and other links in your single page application using ReactJs.